Necrolis/GeoSharp/README.md

 ## Performance

-The look ups are very fast, `O(logn)`, however building the initial KD-Tree is not so fast, `O(kn * logn)`), so pre-selecting your initial datasets and filtering out minor places can be used to improve load speed and reduce memory usage.
+The look ups are very fast, `O(logn)`, however building the initial KD-Tree is not so fast, `O(kn * logn)`, so pre-selecting your datasets and filtering out places or areas that are not of interest (like water bodies) can be used to improve load speed and reduce memory usage.

-Filter of data can be done offline using the `GeoDBOptimize` class to create tailored `geoname` tables.
+Filtering of data can be done offline using the `GeoDBOptimize` class to create tailored `geoname` tables.

 ## Usage